serina-robinson/adenylpred/README.md

 source activate /path/to/new/virtual/env
 ```

-Next obtain a copy of AdenylPred source code.
+Next navigate to a location on your local drive where you would like AdenylPred instaled.
+Obtain a copy of AdenylPred source code.
 You will need to clone the AdenylPred git repository:

 ```
 git clone https://github.com/serina-robinson/adenylpred.git